sdr-enthusiasts/docker-piaware/README.md

 * `lighttpd` is configured to not log (except for a startup message on container start)

 ## Note about dump978
 I can get dump978 to compile in this docker image, however I don't have a suitable RTLSDR radio I can use to test this with.
 The FlightAware Pro Stick Plus Blue that I own has a 1090MHz bandpass filter built in, so it is basically useless for 978MHz.
-If someone wants to send me a radio to test with, please get in touch!
+Furthermore, 978MHz is not yet used by aircraft in Australia.
+If anyone lives where 978MHz is used and wants to work on this project to include support for dump978, please get in touch!
 If you're interested in testing this yourself, see the master branch's unoptimised Dockerfile - the relevant lines are currently commented out.
 You can uncomment them and dump978 will build.

-In future if this image is to support both dump1090 and dump978, I'll need to implement a way for the user to specify which radios are to be used for each.
-Likely a shell script that runs on container start, that determines which radio to use based on serial numbers passed in via environment variables...